DrugowitschLab/MultiAlternativeDecisions/fig5/README.md

 at the MATLAB command line.

 ## Plotting performance data of the model with noise
 A cached version of the performance data is stored in the MultiAlternativeDecisions/shared/optimParamsNoisy folder.
-If you change the folder structure on your system, make sure that you change the path in the plot file.
+If you change the folder structure on your system, make sure that you change the path in the plot file below.
 To plot this data, use
 ```
 plot_noisyModelPerformance
 ```